-The revised regulations came into effect on 7 December 2011 to empower the dti to designate industries, sectors and sub-sectors for local production at a specified level of local content.
+The revised regulations came into effect on 7 December 2011 to empower the Department of Trade and Industry (DTICdti) to designate industries, sectors and sub-sectors for local production at a specified level of local content.
 Buses are one of the industries that have been designated for local production with minimum local content thresholds.

-As such, the Preferential Procurement Regulations prescribe a 70% and 80% local content of the bus body for city and commuter buses respectively (the dti, 2016).
+As such, the Preferential Procurement Regulations under the Preferential Procurement Policy Framework Act 5 of 2000, prescribe ~80% local content of the bus body for city and commuter buses respectively (the dti, 2016).
 In case of electrical vehicles, the regulations are not clearly excluding the battery from the bodywork, creating an import barrier.